 - Meeting with experts in various fields, including landscape, pest management and organic products.

-- Meeting with and learning from other communities who are trying alternative pest management programs.
+- Meeting with and learning from other communities that are trying alternative pest management programs.

 Communication